 3] Change the window

-If you are not happy with the shape of the window you’re working in, then how about making a few changes?
-To do this, click on the Window tab, then select from the options available.
+If you are not happy with the shape of the window you’re working in, consider making a few changes.
+To do this, click on the Window tab, then select an option from the available options.
 Want to create a tab?
 No problem, for this is possible.

 Click on the tab that says Window, and that makes it possible for the user to create Cascade, Horizontal, or Vertical window.
 This is the same section to Show Tabs, which is basically multiple event log windows in the primary window.